Mbo people (Cameroon)

+People

-The Mbo people are a Bantu group of the Mbo plain, Littoral Region, Mungo Division, Nkongsamba, Southwest Region and Melong subdivisions and in the West Region, Menoua Division, Santchou Subdivision and Upper Nkam Division, Kekem Subdivision of Cameroon.
+The Mbo people are a Bantu group of the Mbo plain, inhabiting the Littoral Region mainly the Mungo Division around Nkongsamba, Southwest Region and Melong subdivisions and in the West Region, Menoua Division, Santchou Subdivision and Upper Nkam Division, Kekem Subdivision of Cameroon.

 The Bakossi Forest Reserve, which includes the Bakossi National Park, is mainly inhabited by the Bakossi people, but the population also includes Mbo as well as Manehas, Bakem, Baneka, and immigrant Bamiliké people.

 The Mbo and Banyangi people live in and around the Banyang-Mbo Wildlife Sanctuary.

 They hunt for bushmeat, which they sell fresh or smoked, and which is a good deal cheaper than other locally available forms of protein.

-The Mbo of West Cameroon originate from the Santchou area in East Cameroon.

-The Mbo have been restricted to the southern banks of the Betse and Betenten rivers since 1900.
+The Mbo originate from the Santchou area of the Southern Grassfield, but due to migration parterns and tribal rivalries,they have been restricted to the southern banks of the Betse and Betenten rivers since 1900, also known as Mbemboland (land of the Mbo or Mbo Country).
+Mbemboland consist of Melong, Santchou, Kékem and eastern parts of Nguti District.

 They have a long tradition of conflict with the neighboring Bangwa people due to disputes over boundaries, oil palm groves, and kidnappings for slavery.

 The Bamileke chiefdoms of Fongo Tongo, Foto, Foreke Dschang, and Fondongela all claim origin from the Mbo.

 In other Bangwa chiefdoms, minor subchiefs claim Mbo ancestry.

 The Mbo people are extremely poor.
 They do not have access to medical treatment so there is no HIV Testing and counseling, although HIV/AIDS is prevalent.